ovr/phpsa/README.md

 Notice:  Unused variable $a in method test() in ./tests/simple/unused-variable/1.php  [unused-variable]

-Notice:  Property a is not exists on this scope in ./tests/simple/undefined/Property.php on 9 [undefined-property]
+Notice:  Property a does not exist in this scope in ./tests/simple/undefined/Property.php on 9 [undefined-property]

 	 return $this->a;

-Notice:  Constant BBBB is not exists on self scope in ./tests/simple/undefined/Const.php on 14 [undefined-const]
+Notice:  Constant BBBB does not exist in self scope in ./tests/simple/undefined/Const.php on 14 [undefined-const]

 	 return self::BBBB;

-Notice:  Method b() is not exists on this scope in ./tests/simple/undefined/MCall.php on 7 [undefined-mcall]
+Notice:  Method b() does not exist in this scope in ./tests/simple/undefined/MCall.php on 7 [undefined-mcall]

 	 return $this->b();